 This information is about Education, Health and Care plans.
-It also includes information about Statements of Special Educational Need.

 What is an Education, Health and Care plan?

 An Education, Health and Care plan (EHC plan) describes your child's special educational needs (SEN) and the help they will get to meet them.
 An EHC plan also includes any health and care provision that is needed.
 It is a legal document written by the local authority and is intended to ensure that children and young people with an EHC plan receive the support they need.